Country Living in a Cariboo Valley

 8 Pounds in 8 Weeks: Raising Day Old Chicks for the Dinner Table

-Now, almost every year we raise a few meat birds to enjoy all year around.
+Now, almost every year we raise a few meat birds in the backyard to enjoy all year around.
 We keep the largest two and have them at Thanksgiving and Christmas!

 We think raising meat birds is perfect we wrote a book all about how to raise them – from ordering through to butchering.